sprmsv/PCSC-MonteCarlo/README.md

 ## Limitations

-- The plot are not implemented currently.
+- The plots are not implemented currently.
 The option is open for development.
 - Study of the central limit theorem with the relation between the error and the number of samples is not implemented currently.
 The option is open for development.
 - Other distributions can be implemented.
 - Other functions can be implemented.